HK Gruber Frankenstein!!

 Nicholas Collon conductor

-For the next instalment in our pioneering Orchestral Theatre series, we present a modern-day phantasmagoria inspired by two early romantic masterpieces.
-The first half of the production transports us to 1816, the so-called ‘year without a summer’, in which Shelley conjured the monster that would haunt the world’s collective imagination to the present day.
-By turns virtuosic, zany, hilarious and spellbindingly beautiful, HK Gruber’s Frankenstein!! offers an utterly unique perspective on this great literary icon, with chansonnier Marcus Farnsworth leading us through an unsettling collection of surreal and bloodcurdling bedtime stories.
+The first half of the production transports us to 1816, the so-called ‘year without a summer’, in which Shelley conjured the monster that would take hold of the world’s collective imagination.
+HK Gruber’s zany, hilarious, and mesmerising Frankenstein!! gives a unique perspective on this great literary icon, leading us through an unsettling collection of surreal stories with a range of curious instruments, from swanee whistles to paper bags to a toy merry-go-round.

 Part of The Orchestral Theatre: The Claus Moser Series at Southbank Centre